nlin21/Physics-C-Final/README.md

 https://github.com/nlin21/PhysicsCFinal

 This is an interactive simulation of one-bob pendulum and two-bob pendulum systems.
+A phase space diagram is also drawn as the pendulum(s) swing.

 The following variables can be changed (along with their ranges):
 - Starting angle of pendulum bobs (PI/2-0 radians)